takahideiwai/Crypto/_episodes/02-rsa.md

 objectives:
 - "Follow instructions to successfully encrypt and decrypt some messages, sign and verify signatures."
 keypoints:
-- "It is best to copy and paste the private keys, public keys, messages and so on"
+- "It is best to copy and paste the private keys, public keys, messages and so on from this instruction."
-- "Code can be written using edit which is available within the container"
+- "Code can be written using gedit and compiled using gcc which is available within the container."
-- "Answers can be found within the answers directory."
+- "instructions.txt, which is located on the Desktop contains the URL to the instructions."
 ---
 ## RSA Public-Key Encryption and Signature Lab
 ### Acknowledgement